 Staff training is organised on the basis of the established training policies.
 The Company co-operates with consulting and training companies in management and sales issues.
 Product training of the sales staff is carried out by product managers and loss adjusters.
+The Company's supervisory board has six members, with the total remuneration paid to members of the supervisory board amounting to 31 thousand euros (2015: 31 thousand euros).

-The Company's supervisory board has six members, with the total remuneration paid to members of the supervisory board amounting to 31 thousand euros (2014: 31 thousand euros).
+The Company's management board has four members with the total remuneration paid to members of the management board amounting to 332 thousand euros (2015: 379 thousand euros).